umaritimus/pscobol/README.md

 To uninstall Micro Focus Visual Cobol, simply replace the ensure value of `'present'` by `'absent'`

+For additional usage, please see [/examples/ in the source repository](https://github.com/umaritimus/pscobol/blob/master/examples)

 ## Limitations

 * Module `pscobol` was only tested for deployment of `Micro Focus Visual Cobol Built Tools`, but should work for others...